ibtihelbs/POLARIZED/README.md

   - Adding additional features to the website and admin dashboard, including enhancing the Cart and Checkout pages.

-## Achievements

-- Successfully launched Polarized, achieving [Specify any notable achievements or milestones].
-- Established a strong brand identity, contributing to increased user engagement and recognition.
-- Streamlined administrative processes through the implementation of a comprehensive admin dashboard.

 ## Upcoming Enhancements